atom/watcher/docs/help.md

   If you have access to any sort of non-standard filesystem, I'd love to make sure that @atom/watcher can handle it properly.
 Specifically, I'm interested in our behaviour on:

-  * Network drives on any kind: NAS, samba shares of various versions
+  * Network drives on any kind: NAS, Samba shares of various versions
   * FUSE filesystems like `sshfs` or `s3fs`.
   * Older filesystems like HFS+ on MacOS, FAT32 on Windows, anything other than ext3 on Linux.